 SECTION 2.
 Officers

-The Club’s officers, consisting of the President, Vice President, Secretary, and Treasurer shall serve in their respective capacities both with regard to the Club and its meetings and the Board and its meetings.
+The Club’s officers, consisting of the President, Vice President, Recording Secretary, Corresponding Secretary and Treasurer shall serve in their respective capacities both with regard to the Club and its meetings and the Board and its meetings.

-- The Vice President shall have the duties and exercise the powers of the President in case of the President’s death, absence, or incapacity.
+b.
+The Vice President shall have the duties and exercise the powers of the President in case of the President’s death,

 SECTION 3.
 Vacancies